-Ever since Nvidia introduced their list of G-Sync Compatible monitors so that cheap AMD FreeSync screens could play nice with Nvidia graphics cards, full-fat G-Sync monitors have had to work a heck of a lot harder to earn their keep.
+Ever since Nvidia introduced their list of G-Sync Compatible monitors so that cheap AMD FreeSync screens could play nice with Nvidia graphics cards, the best G-Sync monitors have had to work a heck of a lot harder to earn their keep.
 After all, why pay almost double the money to get smooth, tear-free gaming on a proper G-Sync monitor when you can get pretty much the same experience on something like our best gaming monitor champ the AOC C24G1 for less than two hundred quid?
 Alas, Acer's Predator XN253Q fails to provide a compelling answer to this particular question.
 It's not a bad gaming monitor, per se, but it's not a great one either.
 Here's wot I think.

 Much of that comes down to the underwhelming colour accuracy of its 25in 1920x1080 TN panel.
 On its default settings, for example, my X-Rite Display i1 Pro colour calibrator showed it was displaying a reasonable but decidedly average 91.1% of the standard sRGB colour gamut.
 That's not bad for a TN panel, which are generally better known for their fast response times than their amazing colour accuracy, but it's still a fair way behind its 24-25in competition - including AOC's C24G1 which has 98.8% sRGB colour coverage straight off the bat.